 The people who generally get responses from cold emails (Excluding Mark, who seems to be an outlier):

 - Reach out to non-super tier 1 investors: Dudes at a16z are far less likely to respond than an upstart VC firm trying to make waves (or espousing all this diversity stuff).
-VCs even have a hard time getting a meeting with a top tier VC (I know from experience)
+VCs even have a hard time getting a meeting with a top-tier VC (I know from experience)

 - Have something to sell that comes across as impressive to elicit a response: You can state traction, how impressive your team is and the like and that catches the eye like magpies to shiny stuff

-I’m going to admit to you that I have cold emailed investors in the past.
+I’m going to admit to you that I have cold-emailed investors in the past.
 I have a pretty large network, but I, of course, don’t know everyone.
 I was raising for a fintech company and wanted to get in touch with some corporate VCs.
-I had around 25 shared connections, but having reached out to my contacts, they either they didn’t respond fast enough, or said “I’m not best placed to make an intro.
+I had around 25 shared connections, but have reached out to my contacts, they either they didn’t respond fast enough, or said “I’m not best placed to make an intro.
 We met briefly at an event.”
 Pointless introductions are in fact almost worst than a cold approach in my opinion.

 Linkedin is your friend

 Linkedin is going to be key for your cold email outreach.
 You are going to be able to learn about VCs including:

 - How many staff are there / how many juniors